-“Cooks and Queens and Dreams: The South Seas Islands as Fairy Islands of Fancy.”
+“Cooks and Queens and Dreams: The South Sea Islands as Fairy Islands of Fancy.”
 Oceania and the Victorian Imagination: Where All Things Are Possible.
 Ed.
 Richard D. Fulton and Peter H. Hoffenberg.
-Farnham, Surrey: Ashgate, March 2013.
+Farnham, Surrey: Ashgate, 2013.
 137-149.

 “Not ‘All Ridges and Furrows’ and ‘Uncroquetable

 Lawns’: Croquet, Female Citizenship, and 1860s Domestic Chronicles.”
 Critical Survey.
 24.1 (Spring 2012): 43-56.